demisjohn/ASML_JobCreator/README.md

     print(MyJob)    # Print all info about this Job, including Images, Layers etc.

+### Alignment
+Alignment between layers is not yet implemented.
+Currently the jobs will align to the wafer-flat before exposure.
+Check back for updates!

 ### Export the text file:
     MyJob.export( 'TestJob_NoAlign.txt' )